rutar-academic/rutar.org/content/writing/how-to-build-a-personal-webpage-from-scratch.md

 If you wish to support more devices, I'd recommend that you read this [favicon article](https://evilmartians.com/chronicles/how-to-favicon-in-2021-six-files-that-fit-most-needs).
 The next most important file to create would be a `favicon.ico` file: this will display the favicon even on outdated browsers.
+Image favicons are somewhat more flexible than SVG favicons, since it is easy to convert most visual files to an ICO file.{% inline_note() %}For example, you might consider [this site](https://www.websiteplanet.com/webtools/favicon-generator/) to generate favicon files from existing images.
+Thanks to a reader for this nice suggestion!{% end %}

 ### Site security
 In order to prevent malicious parties from hijacking your web traffic and impersonating your site, it is important that all HTTP connections are encrypted with [HTTPS](https://en.wikipedia.org/wiki/HTTPS).